cyborg001/QA_final_project/README.md

 in this stage we are going to run regression and validation test post webapp deployment to test our webapp aplication.

-# RUN AUTOMATECLY
+# RUN AUTOMATICALLY

-After we set the enviroment and infraestructure locally we can run the pipeline and it will create the infraestructure, and run the 3 stages automatically
+After we set the enviroment and infraestructure locally we can run the pipeline and it will create the infraestructure, and run the 3 stages automatically.